Karnevil’s Panels and Games

 This is a 90 minute workshop of history, mythology,

 This is an experience you do not want to miss!

 Go to our ticket booth HERE to buy tickets!

 S. B. MacDonald is the author of the book “Absinthe Antiques: A collection from La Belle Époque.”
 Traveling to distilleries and events in the USA, France and Switzerland, he has become a serious student of absinthe, its history, and its re-birth.
 He has been featured in NY Newsday, the New York Times, France’s newspaper L’est Républicain, and NY’s Edible Magazine.

 Free Photo Booth

-A free professional photo booth will be available for all to use on Saturday the 21st.
+A free professional photo booth will be available for all to use on Saturday the 21st from Noon to 8pm.
 Photos will be available for download shortly after the festival.